-- (f) No employee shall be required by the Employer to give custody of, or disclose any knowledge, information, notes, records, documents, films, photographs or tapes or the sources thereof to any party other than the Employer.
-The Employer agrees that the foregoing shall not be released to any other party without discussing the matter with the employee, providing the employee is available. - (g) The Employer shall inform the employee of any demand for surrender, disclosure or authentication of any material produced by the employee. - (h) The Employer shall not submit any material produced by an employee to any competition or contest without the consent of the employee, except when such material is part of a group project, in which case the employee will be consulted before the material is submitted. - (i) The Employer shall attempt to protect employees against unauthorized use of employees' work. - (j) Whenever substantial changes are made to a story, column or opinion piece, a reasonable effort will be made to discuss the changes before publication of the story, failing which the byline or credit line shall not be used. - (k) The Employer and the Union shall establish a joint committee to meet when necessary, during daytime working hours, to discuss matters of common concern. - (l) No employee in the bargaining unit shall be required without consent to provide written performance reports on another employee in the bargaining unit.
+- a) The right of an employee to express to the Employer concern over matters he/she feels may violate acceptable or ethical newspaper practice is hereby confirmed. - b) The Employer shall not submit any material produced by an employee to any competition or contest without the consent of the employee, except when such material is part of a group project, in which case the employee will be consulted before the material is submitted. - c) The Employer shall attempt to protect employees against unauthorized use of employees' work. - d) The Employer and the Union shall establish a joint committee to meet when necessary, during daytime working hours, to discuss matters of common concern. - e) No employee in the bargaining unit shall be required without consent to provide written performance reports on another employee in the bargaining unit.
 When a performance evaluation is being done, a bargaining unit employee may request that such evaluation be done by an excluded employee.